DreMiller2323/DreMiller2323/README.md

 - 👋 Hi, I’m @DreMiller2323
 - 👀 I’m interested in ...
-React Front-End / Java Backend Devolopement
+React Front-End/ React-Native/ Java Backend Devolopement/JS EXPRESS Backend
 - 🌱 I’m currently learning ...
 JavaScript/Java
 - 💞️ I’m looking to collaborate on ...
 Any new projects that any coder thats 1-2 years in like myself.
 - 📫 How to reach me ... via email employers please dre.miller3489@gmail.com